redhat-openshift-ecosystem/opct/docs/dev.md

 ## Release <a name="release"></a>

 Releasing a new version of the tool is done automatically through [this GitHub Action](https://github.com/redhat-openshift-ecosystem/provider-certification-tool/blob/main/.github/workflows/release.yaml) which is run on new tags.
-Tags should the SemVer format.
+Tags should follow the SemVer format.
 Example: v0.1.0, v0.1.0-alpha1 (...)

 Tags should only be created from the `main` branch which only accepts pull-requests that pass through [this CI GitHub Action](https://github.com/redhat-openshift-ecosystem/provider-certification-tool/blob/main/.github/workflows/go.yaml).